Teaching Small Language Models to Reason: Experimental Setup

 \subsubsection{Arithmetic Reasoning}

 We benchmark the proposed method on the following math word problem datasets: (1) GSM8K \citep{cobbe2021training}, (2) MAWPS \citep{koncel2016mawps} and (3) ASDiv \citep{miao2021diverse}.
-We use the official training and testing split for GSM8K.
-For MAWPS and ASDiv, we perform 5-fold cross validation, as in the original works proposing the datasets.
-We do not evaluate our method on SVAMP \citep{patel2021nlp}, as the dataset does not have a training split.
-Moreover, we do not perform an evaluation on AQuA \citep{ling2017program}, as the dataset has 100,000 examples, which is too costly to infer with an LLM.
-We evaluate task accuracy by checking whether the target answer is provided as the final answer in the CoT produced.
+We use the official training and testing split for GSM8K, taking the last 10\% of the training split for validation, and the 5-fold cross validation splits available for MAWPS and ASDiv.
+We evaluate task accuracy by checking for the target answer as the final answer in the CoT.
 In addition, we compute the task accuracy given an external calculator, to account for arithmetic mistakes made by the model, despite the CoT being correct.
+The external calculator moves through the generated output, recalculating the left hand-side of equations.
+It then replaces the right-hand side with the calculated output, to avoid arithmetic mistakes being carried forward.
+For example, if a model outputted '5 + 5 = 11.
+11 * 2 = 22', then the external calculator would first calculate '5+5' and replace the '11' with a '10'.
+In the subsequent equation, it would also replace the '11' with a '10' and arrive at the final result of '20'.